aosabook/500lines/crawler/README.txt

 modified, and not of particular interest (just use your favorite HTML parser instead of a regular expression).

 The point of the example is to show off how to write a reasonably complex HTTP client application using the asyncio module.
 This module, originally nicknamed Tulip, is new in the Python 3.4 standard library, based on PEP 3156.
-The module is also available from PyPI for Python 3.3, but it doesn't work on older Python versions, since it uses the new 'yield from' syntax that was introduced in Python 3.3.
-(But don't despair; a backport named Trollius exists on PyPI that substitutes 'yield'.)
 The example uses an HTTP client implementation for asyncio called "aiohttp", by Andrew Svetlov, Nikolay Kim, and others.

-If you are using Python 3.3, install the crawler's requirements like:
+Install the crawler's requirements like:

-    pip install -r requirements-py33.txt

-If you are using Python 3.4:

-    pip install -r requirements-py34.txt
+    python3 -m pip install -r requirements.txt

 In order to be fast and efficient, the program opens multiple parallel connections to the server and reuses connections for multiple